Los Angeles Internet Crime Defense Attorneys

 The internet has been around for decades, but the line between personal liberties and criminal activity is still unclear.
 Our laws have had to adapt to everything, from social media to online payments to system security, and there are still many evolutions to come.
 It is very easy to assume that your actions online are completely private, but a California prosecutor can use invasive investigations to build a case against you.
 Your only option is to trust your defense to an equally experienced and dedicated legal team.

-If you or someone you love has been charged with an internet crime, let our Los Angeles defenders at Werksman Jackson & Quinn LLP fight for you.
+If you or someone you love has been charged with an internet crime, let our Los Angeles defense lawyers at Werksman Jackson & Quinn LLP fight for you.
 Our clients don’t just receive the knowledge of one Los Angeles internet crimes defense attorney, but an entire team.
 We know your future is on the line and will not rest until we get the best outcome for your situation.

 Do not wait.
 Call us today at (213) 688-0460 for a free, confidential case evaluation.